Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-backward-compatibility.md

 You should try to keep your API as transparent as possible.
 To force the API to be transparent, use the [explicit API mode](whatsnew14.md#explicit-api-mode-for-library-authors).

 Kotlin gives you vast freedom in how you can write code.
-It is possible not to define types, omit visibility declarations, or omit documentation for something.
+It is possible to omit type definitions, omit visibility declarations, or omit documentation.
 The explicit API mode forces you as a developer to make implicit things explicit.
 By the link above, you can find out how to enable it.
 Let's try to understand why you might need it:

 1. Without an explicit API, it's easier to break backward compatibility: